jaek/comp9311/notes/3-SQL.md

 The ````SELECT```` operation is analogous to the relational algebra operation *projection*.
 Represented by an upper case *pi* symbol - Π

-For example, the following query:
+For example, the following query on (1):

     SELECT item_name, manufacture_date -- attributes
     FROM catalogue                     -- relation(s)